 Jeopardy is a game of logic and quick thinking, making use of a board with categories and a series of questions that grow increasingly more challenging based on how many points they would award the team.

-Jeopardy boards can be easily assembled with a series of categories and a set of questions for each category.
+Jeopardy boards can be easily assembled with categories and questions for each category.

-For example, the category could be ‘Reptiles,’ and the question could be ‘The saltwater crocodile is the largest in the world’ with a true/false potential answer.
+For example, the category could be ‘Reptiles,’ the question could be ‘The saltwater crocodile is the largest in the world,’ with a true/false potential answer.

 If that team guesses the answer correctly, they can ask another question off the board.

-Here’s an example of a jepordy board from our bachelorette party games guide.
+Here’s an example of a jeopardy board from our bachelorette party games guide.

 Improv Acting Games